virtual/100daysofcode/index.md

+## Day 67: 2017-10-29: Sunday

+Spent a few too many hours trying to fix my login only to break my signup page.
+Time for a lazy Sunday afternoon.
+67/#100DaysOfCode

+## Day 66: 2017-10-28: Saturday

+> Better understanding React state & comps with Colt Steele's Advanced Bootcamp & reading up! https://reactjs.org/docs/thinking-in-react.html 66/#100DaysOfCode

+A few takeaways from [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)

+• Designer's Photoshop layer names may end up being the names of your React components.
+• Components that appear within another component in the mock up design should appear as a child in the (folder) hierarchy.
+• Build a static version in React (without state) first, and then add in state after all components are ready

+And in deciding state, ask three questions about each piece of data:
+1. Is it passed in from a parent via props?
+If so, it probably isn’t state.
+2. Does it remain unchanged over time?
+If so, it probably isn’t state.
+3. Can you compute it based on any other state or props in your component?
+If so, it isn’t state.

+## Day 66: 2017-10-27: Friday

+> Built out more CRUD for our Quiz project (MERN app) and played show-and-tell with #mtcs07boz Hello, weekend! 🎉 65/#100DaysOfCode

+## Day 64: 2017-10-26: Thursday

+> Working on sessionStorage and scoreboards for our Yellowstone quiz app. #mtcs07boz 64/#100DaysOfCode

+## Day 63: 2017-10-25 Wednesday

+> Built out the logic to save & update scores for our Yellowstone Quiz (MERN) App. #mtcs07boz 63/#100DaysOfCode

+## Day 62: 2017-10-24 Tuesday

+> Working to understand #reactjs lifecycles, and when to use (or not use) state. + Good company from jakedolan 🍻 62/#100DaysOfCode

 ## Day 61: 2017-10-23 Monday

 > Continuing to plug away at developing our @mtcodeschool apps. #Bozeman demos 11/2 at @Wisetail! #mtcs07boz 61/#100DaysOfCode